 The first rule of grading is that the ground should slope away from your house in all directions so that it drops at least 2 or 3 inches every 10 feet.
 The finished grade should also end up matching the level of existing features, such as walkways and patios, as well as areas of established lawn.

-The proper way to regrade is first to remove the topsoil from the problem area.
+The proper way to regrade is first to remove the topsoil from the problem area; a rototiller makes this job easier.
 Make adjustments to the subsoil by scraping away high areas and filling in low areas.
 Then spread 2 inches of the reserved topsoil over the subsoil, and till it to blend.
 This will help prevent drainage problems between the two layers of soil.
 Next, spread the rest of your topsoil, which should make up at least another 4 inches.
 If you need to add topsoil, buy a loam that’s free of debris, such as roots and stones.
 It should also be free of weed seeds and pesticides.
 A landscaping rake is the best tool for working topsoil to the proper grade if you’re doing it yourself.

 Ensure an even application of amendments by dividing the recommended amounts in half and applying half while walking in one direction and the other half while walking in a perpendicular direction.
 Once you have applied the amendments, till them into the top 6 inches of soil.

 STEP 4: Rake the soil smooth, and firm it with a roller.

 The next step in preparing a yard for sod is to rake the area to be replanted until it’s smooth.
 Remove any stones and vegetative matter brought to the surface during tilling.
 “Level the ground with a rake and remove any stones or rocks,” says Edwards.
 “Focus on keeping the ground as flat as possible.”

 Once you’re satisfied, water the ground and check for puddles.
 Puddles show where depressions remain.
 When the soil dries, remove soil from high spots to fill the depressions.